Starting a new business venture is an exciting time in…

 Here’s an example to illustrate this:

-In a cash reverse merger shell transaction, the current control shareholders of the public company cancel, or divest themselves, of all their share ownership, and the post-closing share ownership is anywhere from 80/20 (%) to 99/1 (%), with the private company owning a majority of the shares.
-In equity transactions, the current control shareholders keep some, or all, of the current share ownerships.
+In a cash shell transaction, the current control shareholders of the public company cancel, or divest themselves, of all their share ownership, and the post-closing share ownership is anywhere from 80/20 (%) to 99/1 (%), with the private company owning a majority of the shares.
+In equity reverse mergers, the current control shareholders keep some, or all, of the current share ownerships.
 In the final post-closing, shares will be anywhere from 51-49, to 80-20, with the private company shareholders owning the majority of the stocks in the company.

-Things to consider when determining valuation
+Things to consider when determining valuation in

 The following things should be considered when doing research.

 - Investment comps